 Overwhelmed Water Treatment Facilities

-Rapid urbanization outpaces the capacity of water treatment facilities.
-Overwhelmed by the sheer volume of water to be treated, these facilities may struggle to maintain rigorous purification standards, increasing the risk of contaminants reaching consumers.
+Rapid urbanisation exceeds the capacity of water treatment plants.
+Overwhelmed by the enormous volume of water to be treated, these facilities may need help maintaining strict purification requirements, increasing the chance of toxins reaching consumers.

 4. Public Health Risks and Quality Concerns